camtheman256/61040/_posts/2022-09-18-twitter-critique.md

 # Looking at Twitter's Design through Interviews

 To dig deeper into my analysis of Twitter, I wanted to find a couple people that would have differing use cases for the platform.
-So, I interviewed my grandpa, Steve, who checks Twitter a few times a day, and a friend at Caltech named, Eitan, who remarked to me that he was aspiring to get more into the platform.
+So, I interviewed my grandpa, Steve, who checks Twitter a few times a day, and a friend at Caltech named Eitan, who remarked to me that he was aspiring to get more into the platform.

 ## Interview with My Grandpa Steve